globocom/kong-plugin-proxy-cache/CONTRIBUTING.md

 ### Development Workflow

-After cloning kong-plugin-proxy-cache, run `make mk-vm` to build the virtual machine.
+After cloning kong-plugin-proxy-cache, run `make create-virtualmachine` to build the virtual machine.
 Then, you can run several commands:

 * `make help` show the help
 * `make run` start Kong, by ssh into the vm
+* `make test` test Kong Plugin
-* `make mk-vm` build the virtual machine
+* `make create-virtualmachine` build the virtual machine
-* `make rm-vm` delete the virtual machine
+* `make remove-virtualmachine` delete the virtual machine

 ## License